U.S. appeals court rules two murderers with COVID-19 can be executed in Trump's final week

 “The Eighth Amendment ‘does not guarantee a prisoner a painless death — something that, of course, isn’t guaranteed to many people’,” said the opinion, citing Supreme Court precedent.

-Lawyers for the two men asked the appeals court to reconsider the ruling by filing a petition on Thursday morning seeking a so-called rehearing en banc, but the court later denied that request.
-The lawyers then asked the court to nonetheless pause the execution to allow them to appeal to the Supreme Court, whose conservative majority has summarily allowed Trump’s previous executions to proceed.
+The lawyers representing the two men are appealing to the Supreme Court, whose conservative majority has summarily allowed Trump’s previous executions to proceed.

-“We will ask the full court to step in to reinstate the stay, but it is time for the government to stop carrying out super-spreader executions,” Shawn Nolan, a federal defender representing Higgs, said in a statement.

 Trump, a Republican and a long-standing advocate of capital punishment, oversaw the resumption of federal executions last summer after a 17-year hiatus as the coronavirus spread.
 Death row inmates, at least two of their lawyers, other prison inmates and multiple prison and execution staff have since become ill with COVID-19.